cabbagecabbagecabbage/CCC-2021/README.md

-# Canadian Computer Competition 2021
+# Canadian Computing Competition 2021

 Full Solutions to all of the CCC 2021 Problems.